 It’s when the hair follicles slip into the state of rest.
 In most of the acute cases, the hair sheds without coming out of this phase.

 In many cases, it has been observed among children between the ages of 3 or 4.
 It’s stated to be due to the decrease in the hair shaft tensile strength and the thinning of the shaft diameter.

 Let’s quickly observe the following conditions:

 It results in enhanced pressure on the follicles, bulb, and the rest of the shaft.
-The probability of breakdown increases significantly due to the proliferation damages.
+The probability of breakdown increases significantly due to the proliferation of damages.

-Hyperthyroidism can lead to the inefficient metabolism, leading to the extensive hair loss.
+Hyperthyroidism can lead to inefficient metabolism, leading to extensive hair loss.
 However, the exact links between hyperthyroidism and hair follicle metabolism damages have not been established so far.

 The case studies from the hyperthyroid patients and the hair loss provide the statistical data, which points to the probable link between the two.
-It may take a few more years of research in this direction to establish the complete medical evidence.
+It may take a few more years of research in this direction to establish complete medical evidence.

 The stress factors generated during the treatment and medication can also result in alopecia.
 In some cases, it can be a temporal phase.

 However, there has been no medical evidence to prove this phenomenon.
-The assumption is based on the practical case studies.
+The assumption is based on practical case studies.